Puutori

 Puutori (Trätorget, lit. 'timber market square') is a market square in the city centre of Turku, Finland.
 It measures at approximately 100 × 40 m.
 It is bordered by Aninkaistenkatu/Aningaisgatan, Maariankatu/Mariegatan, Brahenkatu/Brahegatan and Sibeliuksenkatu/Sibeliusgatan.
 Today, it has no regular market square activity but Puutorin puolesta ry organises different events there each year.
-Located at one end of the square are Ystävyydenpuisto ("friendship park") and Wäinö Aaltonen's statue Kun ystävyyssuhteet solmitaan, which was designed in 1955 in honour of the friendship between Turku and Göteborg.
+Located at one end of the square are Ystävyydenpuisto ("friendship park") and Wäinö Aaltonen's statue Kun ystävyyssuhteet solmitaan, which was designed in 1955 in honour of the friendship between Turku and Gothenburg.
 There are also small cafés and shops surrounding Puutori, as well as a pet store.